draperlaboratory/hope-policies/policy_tests/README.md

 or common configurations can be defined in the Makefile, i.e.

-    # default QEMU build
+    # simple qemu build
-    qemu: SIM=qemu
-    qemu: RUNTIME=hifive
-    qemu: MODULE=osv.hifive.main
-    qemu: POLICIES=heap,none,rwx,stack,threeClass
+    qemu_SIM = qemu
+    qemu_TESTS = hifive
+    qemu_RUNTIME = hifive
+    qemu_MODULE = osv.hifive.main
+    qemu_POLICIES = heap,none,rwx,stack,threeClass
-    qemu: XDIST=-n 25 # run in parallel
+    qemu_XDIST = -n 25 # run in parallel
+    qemu: CONFIG=qemu
-    qemu: run
+    qemu: all

 Each of the "knobs" available to configure a test run is described below:

 Pytest config knobs --

+- XDIST
-  XDIST - How many workers to use when running tests in parallel.
+:  How many workers to use when running tests in parallel.
-    note: Variable must be '-n x' where x is the number you want, or 'auto'
+   - note: Variable must be '-n x' where x is the number you want, or 'auto'
-    note: some things cannot be run in parallel.
+   - note: some things cannot be run in parallel.
 For example, running the renode simulator and building the kernels are not currently supported in parallel

-  ERROR_MSGS - how much info should print on failure?
+- ERROR_MSGS - how much info should print on failure?
 Options from pytest
-    --tb=auto    # (default) 'long' tracebacks for the first and last
-    		 # entry, but 'short' style for the other entries
+   - --tb=auto    # (default) 'long' tracebacks for the first and last entry, but 'short' style for the other entries
-    --tb=long    # exhaustive, informative traceback formatting
+   - --tb=long    # exhaustive, informative traceback formatting
-    --tb=short   # shorter traceback format
+   - --tb=short   # shorter traceback format
-    --tb=line    # only one line per failure --tb=native  # Python standard library formatting
+   - --tb=line    # only one line per failure
+   - --tb=native  # Python standard library formatting
-    --tb=no      # no traceback at all
+   - --tb=no      # no traceback at all

 Test program, kernel, & run common knobs -